rust-lang/blog.rust-lang.org/_posts/2017-11-14-Fearless-Concurrency-In-Firefox-Quantum.md

 font properties, one for all the background properties, and so on.
 Now, most of these are shared;
 for example, the font of a child element is usually the same as its parent, and often sibling elements share styles even if they don’t have the same style as the parent.
-Stylo uses Rust’s `Arc<T>` to share style structs between elements.  `Arc<T>` makes its contents immutable, so it’s thread safe — you can’t accidentally modify a style struct when there’s a chance it is being used by other elements.
+Stylo uses Rust’s atomically reference counted [`Arc<T>`][arc] to share style structs between elements.  `Arc<T>` makes its contents immutable, so it’s thread safe — you can’t accidentally modify a style struct when there’s a chance it is being used by other elements.

 We supplement this immutable access with `Arc::make_mut()`;  for example, [this line][font-mutate] calls `.mutate_font()` (a thin wrapper around `Arc::make_mut()` for the font style struct) to set